MrZhuNi/salome_shape/doc/gui/Introduction.rst

 **Input fields**:

 - **Result color** selects default shading color for objects from **Results** branch;
-- **Group color** selects default color for objects from **Group** branch;
+- **Group color** selects default color for objects from **Groups** branch;
 - **Construction color** selects default color for objects from **Constructions** branch;
 - **Part color** selects default color for parts shown in Partset;
-- **Field color** selects default color for objects from **Field** branch;
+- **Field color** selects default color for objects from **Fields** branch;
 - **Body deflection coefficient** defines default deflection coefficient for objects from **Results** branch.
 A smaller coefficient provides better quality of a shape in the viewer;
-- **Construction deflection coefficient** defines default deflection coefficient for objects from **Construction** branch.
+- **Construction deflection coefficient** defines default deflection coefficient for objects from **Constructions** branch.
 A smaller coefficient provides better quality of a shape in the viewer;
 - **Reference shape wireframe color in operation** selects default color used for wireframe visualization of objects used in active operation;
 - **Result shape wireframe color in operation** selects default color used for wireframe visualization of result in active operation.
 Click **See preview** button to show result;
-- **Multi selector item color in operation** selects default color used for wireframe visualization of objects selected in propertry panel to distiguish them among all objects used in active operation;
+- **Multi selector item color in operation** selects default color used for visualization of objects selected in property panel to distinguish them among all objects used in active operation;
-- **Color of removed feature in operation** selects default color used for visualization of sketch entities to be removed during  Trim/Split operations;
+- **Color of removed feature in operation** selects default color used for visualization of sketch entities to be removed during **Trim/Split** operations;
-- **Color of sketch plane** selects default shading color for objects from **Results** branch;
+- **Color of sketch plane** selects default shading color for sketch plane;
 - **Hidden faces transparency** defines default transparency value for hidden faces;
 - **Dimension arrow size**  defines default size of arrows for extension line showing dimensional constraint;
 - **Dimension font** defines font used for value of dimensional constraint;